Harutyunagomer, Nagorno-Karabakh

-Harutyunagomer (Հարությունագոմեր) or Gyzylgaya (Qızılqaya) is a village that is, de facto, in the Martakert Province of the breakaway Republic of Artsakh; de jure, it is in the Kalbajar District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
-The village has an ethnic Armenian-majority population, and also had an Armenian majority in 1989.
+Harutyunagomer (Հարությունագոմեր) or Gyzylgaya (Qızılqaya) is a village located in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
+Until 2023 it was controlled by the breakaway Republic of Artsakh.
+The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 Historical heritage sites

 Historical heritage sites in and around the village include tombs from the 2nd–1st millennia BCE, a medieval village, as well as an 18th/19th-century church and cemetery.

 Economy and culture

 The village has a municipal building, a medical centre, five shops, and a secondary school.

 Demographics

 The village had 400 inhabitants in 2005, and 517 inhabitants in 2015.